Goto main content

 Young people with disabilities often have restricted access to sexual health and reproductive health services due to stigma and inaccessibility which limits their future prospects.

-The project is working with health service providers, training health workers to identify and provide quality sexual and reproductive health services to people with disabilities.
+The project worked with health service providers, training health workers to identify and provide quality sexual and reproductive health services to more than 830 people with disabilities.
+Significantly, it established ground-breaking ‘Vulnerable Focal Point’ roles dedicated to serving the needs of people with disabilities, which have been adopted by local governments.
+Learn more.

 A wheelchair user working in the reception at the NNSWA rehabilitation centre.
 A wheelchair user working in the reception at the NNSWA rehabilitation centre.
 A wheelchair user working in the reception at the NNSWA rehabilitation centre.
 A wheelchair user working in the reception at the NNSWA rehabilitation centre.